rafd/lighthouse-js-lectures/wXdX-security/notes.md

   SOLUTION:
     - samesite=strict on cookies
     - CSRF tokens (most web frameworks have a library for this)
+    - if using ajax, can require a http header

        when you create the form for YOUR site, you include a secret random token string, which is submitted with the form your server checks that the token that you gave the browser matches the token in the POST request